-A table outlining the types and degrees of observable deficiencies begins on page 20 of this document.
+Table J-1 outlines the types and degrees of observable deficiencies.
 The table serves as a guide for observable deficiencies that all HTF-assisted properties must remediate during rehabilitation activities and throughout the period of affordability as they are identified or reported.
 Additionally, the table prioritizes the immediate emergent deficiencies that must be addressed within 24 hours of identification and/or report.